Mercury Solar - FAQS

 If the system is capable of generating excess power to the grid then you must have a Buy-Back meter installed.
 This is industry regulation.

-GEM for Solar helps you monitor your Mercury Solar system and provides insights into how much energy you’re generating, consuming and exporting.
+The Solar usage monitor helps you monitor your Mercury Solar system and provides insights into how much energy you’re generating, consuming and exporting.
 It also shows you estimated savings you’ve made since having a solar system installed, how much you’ve earned from exporting power and what you’ve spent on importing power from the grid.

-By installing and using GEM for Solar you can see exactly how your solar energy system is performing in near real time (live 30 second data).
+By installing and using the Solar usage monitor you can see exactly how your solar energy system is performing in near real time (live 30 second data).

-The GEM for Solar monitor connects easily to your solar energy system through your electricity distribution board.
-GEM for Solar will organise one of our specially trained installers to come to you.
+It connects easily to your solar energy system through your electricity distribution board.
+The solar usage monitor will organise one of our specially trained installers to come to you.

-Once installed, the GEM for Solar monitor uses patented algorithms in combination with a number of benchmarks including live local weather data and manufacturer specifics on your solar energy system’s model and location.
+Once installed, it uses patented algorithms in combination with a number of benchmarks including live local weather data and manufacturer specifics on your solar energy system’s model and location.
 This information is then fed into your personalised Dashboard which you can access 24/7 from your computer, tablet or smart phone.

-As part of your Mercury Solar 3 year contract we will include GEM for Solar.
+As part of your Mercury Solar 3 year contract we will include access to the solar usage monitor.
 This will be installed by a trained electrician.

 Our patented algorithms measure against a number of benchmarks, including your local weather data which many other monitoring systems fail to account for.